Dr Julian JarmanMBBS MA MD FRCP(UK)

-Dr Julian Jarman studied medicine at the University of Cambridge (MBBS, MA), St Mary’s Hospital Medical School (now part of Imperial College London), and Harvard Medical School in Boston, USA.
+He studied medicine at the University of Cambridge, St Mary’s Hospital Medical School (now part of Imperial College London), and Harvard Medical School in Boston, USA.
 He undertook specialist fellowship training in interventional cardiac electrophysiology and complex pacing at several leading London teaching hospitals.

-He developed novel techniques for ablation of atrial fibrillation using non-contact mapping, as part of his post-graduate doctorate of medicine (MD) at the National Heart and Lung Institute, Imperial College London.
+He has developed novel techniques for ablation of atrial fibrillation using non-contact mapping, as part of his postgraduate doctorate of medicine (MD) at the National Heart and Lung Institute, Imperial College London.

 Throughout his career, Dr Julian Jarman has won or been a finalist in a number of awards, including:

 - Innovator of the Year, Imperial College London

 - Young Investigator of the Year, British Cardiovascular Society

 - Young Trainee of the Year, Royal Society of Medicine

 - Lucienne Dreyfus Award, European Cardiac Arrhythmia Society.